 Peer Review Process

 Manuscripts are initially appraised by the editor-in-chief for conformity to the overall editorial guidelines of the journal.
 Appropriate manuscripts are sent then to the editorial assistant in order to review all standards of the manuscript are met.
-From the editorial assistant they go, regarding the content, to the managing editor, who will start the peer review process.
+From the editorial assistant they go, regarding the content, to the managing editor, who will start the peer review process by sending the manuscript to two or more independent experts.

 Upon completion of the external review process, a decision will be made by the editorial team and the corresponding author will then be notified by email.
 Authors of manuscripts that have been accepted for publication will then be asked to provide a final copy of the paper.